***SCROLL BELOW TO FIND THE FALL 2017 GENERAL STAFF APPLICATIONS***

 The Caravel is the only on-campus publication that focuses on reporting and analyzing international news, providing a unique platform for students who are interested in international affairs to be published regularly.
 The Caravel offers a distinct experience to students who want to learn more about journalism.
 A publication established in 2014, The Caravel’s staff is still growing, and there are many opportunities for you to make an impact.

-Working for The Caravel promises a demanding but rewarding experience – providing an education on international affairs, and hands-on experience in enhancing the publication.
-Find applications for open positions below and read more about our positions and different branches to determine where you would best fit!
+Working for The Caravel promises a demanding but rewarding experience, as it provides both an education in international affairs as well as hands-on experience in contributing to the publication.
+The applications for Fall 2017 are now live!
+Check below for the application and read more about our positions and different branches to determine where you would best fit.

-There are 7 regional sections in The Caravel: East Asia and Oceania, Eastern Europe and Central Asia, Latin America and the Caribbean, Middle East and North Africa, South and Southeast Asia, Sub-Saharan Africa, and Western Europe.
+There are 7 regional sections in The Caravel: Eastern Europe and Russia, Latin America and the Caribbean, Middle East and Central Asia, Indo-Asia-Pacific, North and Sub-Saharan Africa, Western Europe and Canada.
 Through a combination of news reporting and analysis, regional sections of The Caravel seek to make the news accessible and understandable to the average reader.

 The copy section will review articles to maintain grammatical, stylistic and factual correctness.
 The copy section is crucial in safeguarding The Caravel’s reputation for quality writing.

 The Caravel Executive Team is responsible for handling the day-to-day business operations of The Caravel, as well as developing our long term business strategy.
 The Executive Team consists of five teams: Marketing, Research & Analytics, Finance, Business Development, and IT & Design.
 Teams are comprised of Team Leaders and Team Associates.
 More information about the different teams can be found within the application.

 The Caravel Compass